How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 You’ll then drink a barium solution, which your doctor can see on the X-ray.

-The barium makes some complications like intestinal blockages more visible on X-rays.
+The barium makes some complications, like intestinal blockages, more visible on X-rays.

 Who is Most at Risk for Dumping Syndrome?

-You are more likely to experience dumping syndrome when you undergo a bariatric surgery that removes or bypasses major portions of your stomach.
+You are more likely to experience dumping syndrome when you undergo bariatric surgery that removes or bypasses major portions of your stomach.

 Gastric bypass surgery is one example.